-You may be looking to reduce the fat content of the recipe you’re making, but swapping lite coconut milk for full-fat might not be the best idea.
+You may be looking to reduce the fat content of the recipe you’re making, but swapping lite canned coconut milk for full-fat might not be the best idea.
 Just like with regular milk, sometimes the swap will work, but sometimes it can negatively affect the overall texture of the dish.
 For example, you can get away with it if you’re just adding a splash to soup or a smoothie to lend creaminess, but if you’re using it in a cake or to make vegan ice cream, the texture will be less rich and possibly a bit grainy.

 Follow this tip: For the best results, use full-fat coconut milk if the recipe calls for it.

 3. Using coconut cream instead of coconut milk.

 Cans of coconut cream look almost identical to cans of coconut milk (and they’re also unsweetened) so you might be fooled into thinking they’re the same thing.
 Coconut cream, however, is much thicker and richer and contains less water, so it’s an entirely different product.
 It’s typically used to make vegan sweets like pudding, cream pie, whipped cream, and panna cotta.

 Follow this tip: Read the label clearly to be sure you’re buying coconut milk and not coconut cream.